How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 Servlet then checks if the parameter is not null and not empty.
 If it passes this test, servlet uses getRequestDispatcher() method to forward the request to the destination mentioned.

-But, there is no refinement at the target parameter and thereby it gives the criminal the leverage to manipulate the parameter such that the user can be redirected to somewhere that is not meant to be or to a malicious or exploitative location.
+But, there is no refinement at the target parameter, and thereby, it gives the criminal the leverage to manipulate the parameter such that the user can be redirected to somewhere that is not meant to be or to a malicious or exploitative location.

-The servlet shall send “Invalid destination” as a message in case of invalid or missing destination to the user.
+The servlet shall send “Invalid destination” as a message in case of an invalid or missing destination to the user.

 Conclusion